 Freedom of Speech

 The Constitution grants the freedom of speech to every citizen.
 Journalists value it more than anything else.
 Should the freedom of speech be unlimited?
 Would unlimited freedom of speech do more good or bad to our society?
 Would limited freedom of speech impact the monitoring power of news media and therefore threaten our society?
-John and Ken discuss the philosophy behind the freedom of speech.
+John and Ken discuss the philosophy behind the freedom of speech with Geoff Stone from the University of Chicago Law School.

 Ken distinguishes between speech, thought and action.
 Speech expresses thought.
 One might think that as free as I am to think, I should also be free to think.
 However, speech is closely related to action since it can elicit certain actions.
 Shouting "there is fire" in a movie theater for instance is such an example.
 This overlap of speech in the sphere of action imposes limits on speech.